 Remote calls with physicians.
-This channel has gained its initial popularity among pharmamarketers as a response to the issue of low frequency and short duration of meetings with physicians.
-Today, not only is it used to broaden the area reach, enabling teams to cover hard-to-reach or vacant territories without spending money and time on commuting, but also allows for deeper insights into pharma customers’ behavioral patterns and undiscovered needs the industry can satisfy.
-Let’s dive into some fresher, lesser known win-wins for pharma and its physician audience brought by remote communication.
+This channel has gained its initial popularity among pharma marketers as a response to the issue of low frequency and short duration of meetings with physicians.
+Today, it is used not only to broaden the area reach, enabling teams to cover hard-to-reach or vacant territories without spending money and time on commuting.
+It also allows for deeper insights into pharma customers’ behavioral patterns and undiscovered needs the industry can satisfy.
+Let’s dive into some fresher, lesser-known win-wins for pharma and its audience brought by remote communication.

 #1 Opportunity, awaiting to be provided

 Building durable business relationships starts with valuing each other’s time.
 With this in mind, nothing expresses respectfulness and consideration towards your client better than teaching your pharma sales teams to be as illustrative as possible in valuing their customers’ time.
 This especially concerns the doctor audience, whose everyday working schedule looks more like a chaotic pressure-cooker than a sleek clockwork.
 It is already of no wonder that doctors don’t have enough time or willingness to see reps, even if it’s a scheduled face-to-face visit, not an impromptu knock on the door.
 Lack of control over their time is one of the most frequently cited reasons for physician’s burnout and overall dissatisfaction from results of daily work interactions and environment.
 Contributing to the prevention of the infamous doctor burnout by giving them back control over their own time is something pharma as an organization should strive to provide for its main category of customers.